-> The Vikings arrived on Scottish shores around 800 AD, first as raiders, and then later as settlers.
-In 893 the Norwegians waged a major offensive in Scotland in which “the flower of the Pictish nobility was destroyed”.
+The Vikings arrived on Scottish shores around 800 AD, first as raiders and later as settlers.
+In 893, the Norwegians waged a major offensive in Scotland in which “the flower of the Pictish nobility was destroyed”.

-It was in the aftermath of this attack that Kenneth MacAlpin, King of Scottish Dalriada, found opportunity to unify the remaining Scots and Pictish peoples.
+In the aftermath of this attack, Kenneth MacAlpin, King of Scottish Dalriada, found an opportunity to unify the remaining Scots and Pictish peoples.

 In 1010 Malcolm II defeated the Norwegians in the Battle of Mortlach at Dufftown.

 The men of Moray continued to stand fast against raiders until the emergence of the Kingdom of Scotland.
-Its 13th century expansion to the west resulted in the 1266 Treaty of Perth and the Hebrides and Mann were yielded to the Kingdom of Scotland.
+Its 13th century expansion to the west resulted in the 1266 Treaty of Perth, and the Hebrides and Mann was yielded to the Kingdom of Scotland.

-In 1468, Orkney was pledged by the King of Norway as security against the payment of the dowry of his daughter.
+In 1468, Orkney was pledged by the King of Norway as security against the payment of his daughter’s dowry.

 In 1032 Mac Bethad mac Findláich (Macbeth) was elected Mormaer of Moray.